 Who is at risk?

 Older adults and people who have underlying chronic medical conditions like heart or lung disease or diabetes seem to be at higher risk for developing more serious complications from COVID-19 illness.
+It's important to understand that anyone can contract the virus and spread it to friends and family members even if they have no symptoms.

 - Keeping away from others who are sick and limiting close contact.